A perfect meal; this Mushroom and Wild Rice Soup made in the Instant Pot is hearty, easy to make and super delicious! Try it to believe it!

 As I mentioned above, this soup is a great meal by itself.
 However, if you would like any accompaniment, I would totally vote for a bread like Cheese Jalapeño Stuffed Pretzel Rolls or Ciabatta Sandwich Rolls.
 They are great with the creamy soup for sure.

 If you are freezing this soup to enjoy later, it is a great idea.
-Once ready to enjoy, heat a tsp of olive oil or butter in the instant pot and add the frozen soup.
+Once ready to enjoy, heat a teaspoon of olive oil or butter in the instant pot and add the frozen soup.
 Pressure cook for 2 minutes and do a quick release.
 Enjoy a bowl full of warm soup!

 Wild Rice 1 cup